Best WordPress migration plugin (tested & compared)

 Storage-constrained backups

-*UpdraftPlus users can split large sites into multiple zip archives to support migration on constrained host environments.
+UpdraftPlus users can split large sites into multiple zip archives to support migrations on storage-constrained environments.

-Plugin Was the migration successful?
-How long it took at 99% capacity
+Plugin Migration successful?
+Time at 99% capacity Notes

 Connection cut-outs